clauddyf/Mastermind/README.md

 ## Future Implementations
 * Create a database to hold the high score.
 The table would consist of a Name column, and a score column
-* Allow User Authorization in order to keep history of scores
+* Allow User Authorization in order to keep history of user scores
+* Data visualization based on the users code
+* I'd like to split the game_play file into more components
 * Create a component using hooks.
-* Data visualization based on the users code